 Go to the Webinars menu.
-Click on one of the ‘Create Webinar’ buttons in the sidebar to create a new webinar.
-A popup dialog will appear, in which you can choose the name and basic settings for your new webinar (the presence of some settings depends on the type of webinar):
+Click on ‘Create Webinar’ in the sidebar to create a new webinar.
+A wizard lets you determine the global look and feel and configuration of your webinar.

-When you press ‘Create’, Clevercast will create your new webinar and redirect you to its home page.
+After finishing the wizard, Clevercast creates the new webinar and redirects you to its home page.

-The webinar home page shows you the main settings and current status of your webinar.
-The available settings and menus in the sidebar depend on your role and permissions.
+The home page of a webinar in the backend shows you the main settings and current status of your webinar.

 A webinar always has a status that determines what the participants will see in the front-end.
 It is always visible in the top right corner of your screen.
 There are four main statuses:

 - Live: the front-end displays the live stream player.

 - On-Demand: the front-end displays the Video on-Demand (VoD) player.
 This allows participants to see a recorded or uploaded video, which allows pausing and seeking.

 - Cancelled: the front-end displays a helper page with the message that the webinar has been canceled.

 - Not-Available: the front-end displays a helper page with the message that the webinar is no longer available.